Kitware/ParaView/Plugins/nvindex_plugin/README.txt

 * Free single GPU version for leveraging today's GPU performance.

-* Multi-GPU and and GPU cluster support for scalable real-time visualization of datasets of arbitrary sizes.
+* Multi-GPU and GPU cluster support for scalable real-time visualization of datasets of arbitrary sizes.
 Requires an appropriate license (please contact us).